Kazzyman/Calculate-Pi-and-a-few-other-constants/README.md

 This is the main depository of Richard H. Woolley's code.

 	For the Windows executable, download Pi-and-friends.exe

-  Mac executable is Mac-Pi-and-friends
+	Mac executable is Pi-and-friends-Mac

 For the source code to my windows versions, look to the most-recently-dated win-xxx.go file.